FactorySimPy/FactorySimPy/docs/index.md

 ## Component Design:Important Classes

 <p style="text-align: justify;">
 Node, Edge and Item serves as the base classes.
 Item class represents the entities that flow in the system and get modified or processed.
 Nodes are the active, static elements in the system and are responsible for operations such as processing, splitting, or combining items.
 Each node maintains a list of in_edges and out_edges, which are references to edge objects that connect it to other nodes.
 Nodes also have parameters such as a unique name, work_capacity (the maximum number of items that can be processed simultaneously), delay (the processing time per item, which can be a constant or a random generator), and store_capacity (the number of items that can be held internally).
-Common node types include Processor, Split, Joint, Source, and Sink.
+Common node types include machine, Split, Joint, Source, and Sink.
 </p>

 <p style="text-align: justify;">